BillyGe00/Predicting-AF-among-ESUS-Patients/Project Documentation.md

 * According to US Census Bureau, ethnicity has two categories: Hispanic or Latino and Not Hispanic or Latino.
 * According to US Census Bureau, race has six categories: White, Black or African American, American Indian or Alaska Native, Asian, Native Hawaiian or Other Pacific Islander, and More Than One Race.

+Other Key Notes
+* The race and ethnicity features have already been extracted in 510_ESUS_AF_feat.csv, but they are not used in any models.
+The purpose of extracting them is to do more detailed model performance evaluations in the future.

 ### ICD comorbidities

 * Latest_data_Billy_20231213/CDW_Output/DS3465_CDW_DX_20231213.csv